fransheeesssh/ETHSOL/README.md

-# CREATING OUR VER OWN TOKEN
+# CREATING OUR OWN TOKEN
 This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.

 Project title: